UniversalDependencies/docs/workgroups/expletives.md

 2. Existential sentences
 3. Extraposition of clausal subjects

+### Weather verbs and more generally "impersonal verbs"
 Weather verbs are 0-place predicates like "rain" and "snow", which typically take an expletive pronoun as their subject in languages that do not allow pro-drop.
 In this case, the predicate never assigns a semantic role to its subject and there is no other potential argument in the clause.
 The Swedish and Norwegian UD treebanks currently use `expl` for the subject of weather verbs, while Dutch uses `nsubj`.

 ~~~ sdparse